-Since leaving the Surrey Institute of Art & Design and Edinburgh College of Art, I have been working as a self employed jewellery designer-maker for over seventeen years.
-I create one off pieces, inspired by textures in the world around us.
-I use a technique called roller texturing.
-I use things like lace, leaves, feathers and petals.
-I press them in to the surface of the precious metal.
-The object disintegrates but leaves the surface of the metal with a rich ethereal texture.
-Using this technique involves a lot of happy accidents, but that is what keeps it fresh, and inspiring.
+Since leaving the Surrey Institute of Art & Design and Edinburgh College of Art, I have been working as a jewellery designer-maker for over twenty years.
+I create one off detailed pieces, inspired by textures and forms in the world around us.

-I now work in a converted stable workshop, a calm, relaxing environment which I feel is echoed in my work.
-My pieces are very easy to wear for both special occasions and every day.
-The jewellery can be very evocative, the pressing of a special leaf from a place visited once, or grandma’s lace or even a hair from a horse’s tail.
+I create modern heirlooms which are very easy to wear for both special occasions and every day.
+My jewellery can be very evocative, the pressing of a special leaf from a place visited once, or grandma’s lace or even a hair from a horse’s tail.

-In 2009 I became an associate member of the Society of Botanical Artists; it was the 25th Annual Open Exhibition in April which was held at Central Hall in London.
-In February 2012 I was made a full member of the Society.
+In 2009 I became an associate member of the Society of Botanical Artists.
+In February 2012 I was made a full member/fellow of the Society.
 I have shown in every London exhibition since then, and participated in two exhibitions at the Palmengarten, Frankfurt.

 I participate regularly in Open Houses and art trails along the south coast.

 My work can be found in several stockists in West Sussex, and Eidos Contemporary Jewelry, Santa Fe, New Mexico, USA.

 Details of this and more about my work can be found on my website.